 Computer Programming Associate Degree FAQ

-To decide what’s the best degree for you, you need to look at several factors, including your finances, availability, and how soon you want to start working.
-While a bachelor’s degree is common, not everybody can commit to four years of studying.
+The best degree for a computer programmer to have is a bachelor’s degree.
+However, not everybody can commit to four years of studying.
 Likewise, not everyone can afford the hefty tuition fees.
 In this case, you may want to consider an associate degree.

-Yes, there are many entry-level computer programming jobs you can get with an associate degree.
+Yes, you can get a job with an Associate Degree in Computer Programming.
+There are many career opportunities you can get with the marketable skills you’ll develop earning an associate degree.
 These degrees are quicker and cheaper than bachelor’s degrees and are accepted by many employers.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.